tigerhawkvok/col-data-extractor/README.md

 ## Dependencies

-The only thing you should need to install is Python 3.x.
+The only thing you should need to install is Python 3.5+.
 To check if you have it, run `python --version` at your terminal.
-If that isn't 3.x, try `python3 --version`.
+If that isn't 3.5+, try `python3 --version`.
 If this second command throws an error, you don't have Python 3.x installed.

 Install it with Homebrew:

 ```
 brew install python3
 ```

+If you for some reason really can't install Python 3.5+, it should run OK on Python 2, but it has not been extensively debugged and you will miss some functionality (like recursive directory searching).

 ## What it does